yestoall/MSLabel-pod/README.md

 # MSLabel cocoapod

-cocoapod version of LemosCake MSLabel -> https://github.com/yestoall/MSLabel-pod.git)
+cocoapod version of LemonCake's MSLabel -> https://github.com/LemonCake/MSLabel)

 i've port these great cocoa paper fold code to a cocoapod, for use it in rubymotion proyects